MicrosoftDocs/azure-ai-docs/articles/search/search-api-migration.md

 [`2024-11-01-preview`](/rest/api/searchservice/search-service-api-versions#2024-11-01-preview) query rewrite, Document Layout skill, keyless billing for skills processing, Markdown parsing mode, and rescoring options for compressed vectors.

 If you're upgrading from `2024-09-01-preview`, you can use the new preview APIs with no change to existing code.
+However, the new version introduces change to vectorSearch.compressions, replacing `rerankWithOriginalVectors` with `enableRescoring`, and moving `defaultOversampling` to a new `rescoringOptions` property object.
+For a comparison of the syntax, see [Compress vectors using scalar or binary quantization](vector-search-how-to-quantization.md#add-compressions-to-a-search-index).

 ## Upgrade to 2024-09-01-preview